10 Signs That Technology Is Working For Your Students

 Try getting all of that into a standardized test;)

-As mentioned above, this increasing emphasis on social learning will influence you along with your learners.
+- You will experience increased levels of social learning: As mentioned above, this increasing emphasis on social learning will influence you along with your learners.
 You are their facilitator, you provide them with opportunities and you are swept away by the same tide of influence.
 New classroom dynamics with a blend of social engagement online bring about small social revolutions that you may hardly notice at first, as they evolve so naturally.

 Why is social learning good for language acquisition?